Ready to find the perfect college degree?

 • Using effective behavior-management strategies

 You will also need a teaching credential or certificate to be a teacher.
-The number of college-level classes you will need to take to earn a teaching credential or certificate varies by state, so be sure to check your state’s requirements.
-You do not have to have a teaching credential or certificate to be hired as a teacher by a school district, but you need to be in a college-level credentialing program with the expectation that you will obtain a teaching credential or certificate within two to three years.
+The number of college-level classes you will need to take to earn a teaching credential or certificate varies by state.
+Be sure to check your state’s requirements.
+You do not have to have a teaching credential or certificate to be hired as a teacher by a school district.
+However, you need to be in a college-level credentialing program with the expectation that you will obtain a teaching credential or certificate within two to three years.

 If you are working to earn a degree in math education or secondary education, you can become a student teacher.
 Colleges and universities work with school districts to have education students teach classroom lessons in local schools.
-As a student teacher, you will write lesson plans, learn the craft of teaching to students of diverse backgrounds and abilities, and observe experienced teachers teach and manage a classroom.
+As a student teacher, you will:

 Student teachers do not get paid, but they gain valuable insight into what it takes to be an effective teacher.
-The student teacher is observed by the classroom teacher, and the classroom teacher gives the student teacher feedback on their performance.
+The classroom teacher observes the student teacher.
+The classroom teacher gives the student teacher feedback on their performance.
 Student teachers have limited responsibilities other than to teach a few lessons and tutor students.

 Teaching internships are offered to those who already have a college degree and are enrolled in a teaching credential program.
 Those who want a teaching internship must apply for an open teaching position with a school district.
 Once they are hired by the school district, they will perform all the duties of a regular teacher, including: